 Originally, we tested this with an MKV video file, which failed to play when using Quick Look.

 Then, we went back to the Mac, used Handbrake to convert the file to an MP4 and tried again.
 Voila!
-It worked like a charm and we didn’t need to open the video in any other app or upload to the iPad for it to play.
+It worked like a charm and we didn’t need to open the video in any other app or upload it to the iPad for it to play.

 What about using a third-party app to play videos directly from an external drive?